C3n7ral051nt4g3ncy/cURL_for_OSINT/README.md

 <br>

 Great result!!!
-I timed it, it took less than 2 seconds.<br> It's quite easy becoming a fan of using cURL+Grep and learning about regex (regular expressions)
+I timed it, it took less than 2 seconds.<br> It's quite easy becoming a fan of using cURL and Grep and learning about regex (regular expressions)

 <br>

-I enjoyed reading the Spiderfoot explanation in regards to this cURL + grep command:
+I enjoyed reading the Spiderfoot explanation below in regards to this cURL + grep command:

 <br>